 - a sound approach to monitoring progress, and to evaluating the results of the programme of work

-Use the ‘specific activities and risks’ spreadsheet to answer question 4 if you prefer to work in this format.
+Colleges can use the ‘specific activities and risks’ spreadsheet to answer question 4 if this is the preferred format.

 Colleges wishing to apply for SCIF need to complete the attached stage 1 application and submit it to: firstname.lastname@example.org with the title ‘SCIF stage 1 application’.

-We expect to launch a second and third round of applications in September 2018 and in early 2019.
+We expect to launch a third round of applications in winter 2019.

 Working with a quality improvement partner